Baby Congestion: Decoding Baby's Snot

 When to Worry About Baby Congestion

-- Your baby is younger than three months old
+- Your baby is younger than three months old.

-- Your baby has a temperature of 100 degrees for more than three days
+- Your baby has a temperature of 100 degrees for more than three days.

-- There is yellow eye discharge
+- There’s yellow eye discharge.

-- Your baby has green snot for more than two weeks
+- Your baby has green snot for more than two weeks.

 Go to the emergency room if your baby:

-- Will not drink fluids
+- Won’t drink fluids

 - Has a cough that causes vomiting or skin changes